Joshua-Samjaya/DSC/README.md

 1. Node1 to node3 as servers (Node3 as initial leader)
 2. Node4 to node7 as clients

-The imlementation support the following requests
+The implementation support the following requests
 1. **make <dir_name>**                  : make a directory of the specified name
 2. **delete  <dir_name>**               : delete the directory with specified name
 3. **write <dir_name> <dir_content>**   : overwrite the content of dir_name with dir_content